-We still seek for oral presentations (ca. 20 min) or posters: Please send proposals with an abstract of max.
-300 words and a short CV to Bernhard Gißibl and Katharina Schmidt-Loske by October 31, 2024.
+We welcome applications for oral presentations (ca. 20 min) or posters (DIN A 0, portrait format).
+Please send proposals with an abstract of max.
+300 words and a short CV to Bernhard Gißibl and Katharina Schmidt-Loske by December 01st 2024.
 Please don't hesitate to get in contact with any of the organizers for further information.